Debate commission says it will make changes to format

 Trump campaign communications director Tim Murtaugh said the commission was “only doing this because their guy got pummeled last night.
 President Trump was the dominant force and now Joe Biden is trying to work the refs.”

-ABC News’ Martha Raddatz, who moderated one of the three debates between Trump and Hillary Clinton in 2016, said Wallace was put in nearly an impossible situation.
+ABC News’ Martha Raddatz, who moderated one of the three Trump-Clinton debates in 2016, said Wallace was put in nearly an impossible situation.
 Faced with the same behavior, she said she might have called a full stop to the debate for a moment to recalibrate.

 By the time he was on “Morning Joe” the next morning, Scarborough had cooled off.
 He called on the debate commission to act.